 - An example of a modern dashboard software interface -

-A professional business dashboard empowers anyone on your team to immediately create charts and automated reports in the shape of interactive dashboards that can be easily shared with the right decision-makers.
-Any team member, from CEO to junior manager, has the ability to discover, visualize, present and share data any way they deem relevant.
+A professional business dashboard software empowers anyone on your team to immediately create charts and automated reports in the shape of interactive dashboards that can be easily shared with the right decision-makers.
+Any team member, from CEO to a junior manager, has the ability to discover, visualize, present, and share data in any way they deem relevant.
 Whether you want to see critical customer KPIs or last month’s sales figures, the numbers you need are only a few clicks away.

-While these tools have been available to upper management for years, the development of self-service solutions that can be used by anyone across the organization has paved the way for an unprecedented level of access democratizes decision-making and engages every employee in the bottom line.
-Let’s see the most eminent benefits of utilizing such software in more detail.
+While these dashboarding tools have been available to upper management for years, the development of self-service solutions that can be used by anyone across the organization has paved the way for an unprecedented level of access that democratizes decision-making and engages every employee in the bottom line.
+Let’s see the most eminent benefits of utilizing such tools in more detail.

 Imagine that your sales team is presenting to a potential client, on the verge of closing a sale, when a question arises about past performance, financial efficiency, future predictions, or any of a host of factors.
 Out comes your phone or tablet, and seconds later, the data is charted, providing context simultaneously.
-This is just one scenario where software brings added value to businesses, and now we will explain how it benefits any business that implements these modern solutions into its workflow:
+This is just one scenario where performance data dashboard software brings added value to businesses, and now we will explain dashboard features and benefits to any business that implements these modern solutions into its workflow:

-You save time and resources: Back in the days the IT department had the full responsibility to code the required information or generate reports that would take days, if not weeks.
-Modern solutions cut the middleman and provide the user with a drag-and-drop interface which enables you to explore the data on your own.
+You empower everyone to explore data: Back in the day, the IT department had the full responsibility to code the required data or generate reports that would take days, if not weeks.
+Modern solutions cut the middleman and provide the user with a drag-and-drop interface that enables you to explore the data on your own.
 This self-service approach empowers you to create and analyze your own dashboard, without writing a single line of SQL code by simply selecting the desired chart, and dropping it onto the required area.
 Your data is immediately visualized, and you don’t need to wait for the analysis for hours or days.
 Powerful online data analysis tools will do all the hard work for you.

-You enhance your decision-making: With the possibility to utilize artificial intelligence, the dashboarding software augments the traditional means of monitoring, analyzing, and generating actionable insights, and takes you to the next level of data management.
+You reap the benefits of smart features: With the possibility to utilize artificial intelligence, the dashboarding software augments the traditional means of monitoring, analyzing, and generating actionable insights, and takes you to the next level of data management and strategic decision making.
 If a business anomaly occurs or a specific goal is met, modern tools will instantaneously alert you, hence, you can take immediate action and prevent a business disaster or celebrate your newly reached goals.
-You can benefit from neural networks, pattern recognition or threshold alerts that will help you spot trends and identify patterns, notifying you on important changes even on your mobile.
+You can benefit from neural networks, pattern recognition or threshold alerts that will help you spot trends and identify patterns, notifying you of important changes even on your mobile.

 As we expounded on the benefits and how you can take advantage of implementing these solutions into your business, now we will take a closer look at the top features they should provide you with in order to upscale your business.
-We will focus here on actual features that are utilized during the creation, using, and sharing processes, after your data is ready and connected to the tool.
-Therefore, we will omit data quality (management), and third-party integrations that enable you to access your data from a single point of truth – these are already inevitable requirements; hence, we won’t look into further details.
+We will focus here on actual features that are utilized during the creation, use, and sharing processes, after your data is ready and connected to the tool.
+Therefore, we will omit data quality (management), and third-party integrations that enable you to access your data from a single point of truth these are already inevitable requirements; hence, we won’t look into further details.

-Many of these discussed software features are covered on different levels, therefore we will often differentiate, within the single feature, between basic/standard, and more advanced ones.
+Many of these discussed software features are covered on different levels, therefore we will often differentiate, within a single feature, between basic/standard, and more advanced ones.
 Let’s get going.

 - An example of a professional dashboard template -

 These features help to speed up the dashboard creation process and editing.
-Predefined templates, such as the example above, provide you with the possibility to choose from various pre-built and designed dashboards which you can simply select, and the software creates the whole dashboard for you which you can edit afterwards.
-This dashboard feature can come in handy when you don’t have time to build your own customized solution or need fast visualizations of your data.
+Predefined templates, such as the example above, provide you with the possibility to choose from various pre-built and designed templates that you can simply select, and the software creates the whole dashboard for you which you can edit afterward.
+This custom dashboard software feature can come in handy when you don’t have time to build your own customized solution or need fast visualizations of your data.
 It is also a great solution for users who don’t feel comfortable generating their own dashboards but want to reap their benefits.

 - Global style options help to adjust the dashboard design with a few clicks -

-Global style options allow you to change the fonts, colors and background colors, etc. of all dashboard elements including charts, texts, and others.
+Global style options allow you to change the fonts, colors, and background colors, etc. of all dashboard elements including charts, texts, and others.
 This is especially useful when you want to present a more professional dashboard that is tailored to your business or a client’s brand identity.
 You can also apply unified style settings to the data labels, text elements, and legends of your charts and graphs.
-This allows you to adjust your dashboard design quickly for all charts on your dashboard.
-With global style options, you can easily stick to a unified corporate brand, image and story.
-In the same vein as global style options, predefined dashboard themes allow you to change the look and feel of your dashboard with no effort.
-You can define your own dashboard themes or choose between a few default themes.
+This allows you to adjust your dashboard design quickly for all charts.
+With global style dashboard options, you can easily stick to a unified corporate brand, image, and story.
+In the same vein as global style options, predefined dashboard themes allow you to change the look and feel of your dashboards with no effort.
+You can define your own themes or choose between a few default themes.
 This is particularly helpful when you are implementing your data analytics and still fine-tuning your branding and story.

 - An intuitive drag & drop interface with advanced chart options -

-An additional advanced dashboard functionality is the comparison period feature that helps you to compare your data serie(s) to the previous period (last period or the same period last year).
+One additional advanced dashboard functionality is the comparison period feature that helps you to compare your data serie(s) to the previous period (the last period or the same period last year).
 This option is extremely valuable, as many simple software solutions don’t have it, but particularly important if you want to have proper comparisons of your data within one chart.
 Businesses can use this functionality to compare sales from different periods and extract valuable conclusions.
 For instance, about potential product demand.

-A basic requirement for creating a professional dashboard is the possibility to add text, images, and icons.
-These options simply enable you to add your own textual content and external images to help the audience understand the data better.
+A basic requirement for creating professional dashboards is the possibility to add text, images, and icons.
+These dashboard options simply enable you to add your own textual content and external images to help the audience understand the data better.
 It can be anything from explaining an acronym or the meaning of a KPI or just providing some context to better understand the data in the dashboard.
-Plus, it is also extremely useful that the tool provides its own icon library where you can simply search and select out of thousands of icons, and make basic edits such as changing colors.
+Plus, it is also extremely useful that the tool provides its own icon library where you can simply search and select out from thousands of icons, and make basic edits such as changing colors.

 - Built-in icon/widget libraries save time within the dashboard creation -